 Consistently working with a business coach, and participating in mastermind groups, turned things around.
-I gradually realized there was more to gain by being vulnerable and not knowing it all.
+I now realize there is more to gain by sharing about myself and not knowing it all.
 Sharing the human side, including flaws and mistakes, requires courage.

 Your Inner Circle

-Although Steve is married to the boss, there are times I need to seek outside support.
-My inner circle includes my business coach and mentors.
-They offer valuable insights from a different perspective than Steve’s.
+Although Steve is married to the boss, I consistently seek outside support.
+My inner circle includes Steve, my business coach and mentors.
+As a result, I gain valuable insights from various perspectives.

 How well defined is your strategic plan?
 Successful business partnerships lead to professional growth and enrich your marriage.
-If you’re ready to confidently own your position as the CEO of your business, then let’s talk.
-You’ll clarify your vision during the complimentary strategy session.
+It’s possible to confidently own your position as the CEO of your business.